 Here are some suggestions to help you welcome visitors at church and make them feel at home.

-Create a Welcome Team
+Create a Church Welcome Team

 Ask for volunteers to be a part of a welcome team to build personal connections with visitors.
 These should be volunteers who are warm, enthusiastic, and eager to help.
 They are representatives of your church, so how they engage with guests is incredibly important.